deanagan/deanagan.github.io/_posts/2025-06-12-making-flutter-code-clean-with-extensions.md

       related: true
 ---

-# Making Flutter Code a Little Cleaner with Extension Methods

 If you’ve built more than a few Flutter screens, you’ve probably seen code like this everywhere:
 ```dart
 padding: EdgeInsets.symmetric(